The Crash Moderns

 Influences cited by the band include The Beatles, The Cars, The Descendents, Weezer, Jimmy Eat World, Elvis Costello, Motion City Soundtrack, and Cheap Trick.
 Music writers have compared their sound to that of Marvelous 3, Cheap Trick, Green Day, and Elvis Costello.

-Before The Crash Moderns, frontman Danny Roselle (born Daniel William Roselle on August 19, 1981) was in the band No Soap Radio, known for their music on The Sopranos.
-He is also an occasional fill in member of the band Dramarama.
+Before The Crash Moderns, frontman Danny Roselle (born Daniel William Roselle on August 19th) was in the band No Soap Radio, known for their music on The Sopranos.
+He is also an occasional touring member of the band Dramarama.

 Joe Trent, has played with many notable acts including Jersey favorites Lady Radiator.
 He is well known for his Gaming blog on YouTube under the name "akaTRENT".